-“Overtraining occurs when a person pushes a particular muscle group too hard and past the point that their body is able to recover from,” says Gutch.
+“Overtraining occurs when a person pushes a particular muscle group too hard and past the point their body can recover,” says Gutch.

-In other words, overtraining happens when either the weight is too heavy or you’re performing too many repetitions without adequate rest periods.
-When this happens, the body will start breaking itself down instead of building itself up.
+In other words, overtraining happens when either the weight you’re exercising with is too heavy or you’re performing too many repetitions without adequate rest periods.
+When this happens, the body will begin to break itself down instead of building itself up.

 “Completing hundreds of sit-ups or extended minutes of holding planks doesn’t serve as an optimal way to train the core,” says Parker.
 “In fact, it can actually lead to injury instead of progress.”